exercism/docs/building/tracks/ci/migrating-from-travis.md

 echo "No checks yet"
 ```

-Creating these as _separate_ binaries will allow for optimisation later.
+Creating these as _separate_ binaries will allow for optimization later.
 No need to in-line anything right now.

 ## Fill in the templates